microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 ### Recovering lost commits

-If you "lost" a commit that you want to return to, for example to revert back a `git rebase` where your commits got squashed, you can use `git reflog` to find the commit:
+If you "lost" a commit that you want to return to, for example to revert a `git rebase` where your commits got squashed, you can use `git reflog` to find the commit:

 ```cmd
 git reflog